Mount Etna, Catania - Things to Do at Mount Etna

 Suggested Duration

-Half-day for cable car and Silvestri Craters (4-5 hours), full day for summit tours (8-10 hours)
+Half day for cable car and Silvestri Craters, full day for summit tours.
+Allow extra time as tours frequently run late due to conditions.

 Getting There